• Skip to primary navigation

 Making the Turkey Meatballs

 For the first step, I cooked the minced onion slowly in 2 Tablespoons of unsalted butter for about 15 minutes.
-Per the Julia’s recipe, I wanted to produce very tender cooked onions that were not browned.
+Per Julia's recipe, I wanted to produce very tender cooked onions that were not browned.

 Browning onions

 Once the onions were cooked, I transferred them to a bowl to cool.
 I then added the cooled onions, turkey, some additional unsalted butter, seasonings, bread crumbs, and egg to a food processor.
-I processed the mixture for about 20 seconds, scraped down the sides, and processed an additional 10 seconds until everything was thoroughly blended.

 Ingredients in food processor